Nafees10/qscript/spec/syntax.md

 Enum can be used to group together constants of the same base data type.
 Enums are defined like:
 ```
-enum EnumName : int{
+enum int EnumName{
 	member0 = 1,
 	member1 = 3,
 	member2 = 3, # same value multiple times is allowed
 }
 ```

+* `int` is the base data type
 * `EnumName` is the name for this enum
-* `int` is the base data type

 Example:
 ```
-public enum ErrorType : int{
+public enum int ErrorType{
 	FileNotFound = 1,
 	InvalidPath = 1 << 1, # constant expression is allowed
 	PermissionDenied = 4